Efficient approximations of matrix multiplication using truncated decompositions: Methods

 \subsubsection{Multiplication using circulant components}

-After an evaluation of circulant components $A$ and $B$ using \cref{algo:circulant_decomposition_fft}, the \cref{algo:cd_matrix_multiplication} completes the evaluations described in \cref{eq:first_order_expansion} i.e. $AB \approx M = \sum_{k} A_{k}B+ \sum_{j} \Delta AB_{j}$.
+After an evaluation of circulant components $A$ and $B$ using \cref{algo:circulant_decomposition_fft}, the \cref{algo:cd_matrix_multiplication} completes the first-order multiplication evaluations i.e. $AB \approx M = \sum_{k} A_{k}B+ \sum_{j} \Delta AB_{j}$.
 Here, only the selected indices $j$ and $k$ based on the magnitude of circulant components of $A$ and $B$ are used.
 There are two salient features of this evaluation in the above algorithm explained here.
 While multiplying circulant components ($R_kD^k$) and a matrix on the right using FFT operations, a naive approach results in a notable increase of the computing effort required for this method.
-Recall that one evaluates the Hadamard product of the FFT of the first column of a circulant matrix and the given column vector.
-An inverse FFT of the resulting vector provides us the circulant matrix-vector product in $\sim 2n \log n$ arithmetic operations.
-Further, in an optimal evaluation of $R_kD^kB$, evaluating the FFT of the columns of $D^kB$ for each value of $k$ can be rewritten as a cyclic permutation of the FFT of the columns of $B$ i.e. $WD^kB = C^kWB$.
-This evaluation using only the first column $\bm l_k$ of $R_k$ for any given column $\bm b$ in $B$ is then given by :
+In the optimal evaluation of circulant matrix-vector products, recall that one evaluates a Hadamard product of the FFT of the first column of a circulant matrix and the FFT of given column vector.
+An inverse FFT of this resulting vector provides us the circulant matrix-vector product in $\sim 2n \log n$ arithmetic operations.
+Also, in an optimal evaluation of $R_kD^kB$, evaluating the FFT of the columns of $D^kB$ for each value of $k$ can be rewritten as a cyclic permutation of the FFT of the columns of $B$ i.e. $WD^kB = C^kWB$, avoiding multiple FFT operations for different values of $k$ in this evaluation.
+This evaluation using the first column $\bm l_k$ of $R_k$ for any given column $\bm b$ in $B$ is then given by:

 where we have used the relations $W^*W=WW^*=I$ and $W^*D^kW=C^k$, and `$\circ$' is a Hadamard product.